paulsammut/RoboDolf/readme.md

-# RoboDolf Software

 ![RoboDolf](images/robodolf.png "RoboDolf vehicle in trials in Belize")

+The RoboDolf is an electric robot boat designed to conduct acoustic dolphin research in Belize.
+Acoustic and visual recording of dolphins is conducted to study dolphin vocalization gain insights into complex dolphin socialization.
+A robotic boat platform that was silent and had minimal visual impact on natural dolphin behavior was required, and drove the specifications for the RoboDolf.

-The RoboDolf is a robot boat designed to assign in acoustic dolphin research in Belize.
-It is an unmanned surface vessel (USV) that was built on a 16' long SeaCycle catamaran platform.
+The RoboDolf is an unmanned surface vessel (USV) that was built on a 16' long SeaCycle catamaran platform.
 It has a LiFePo4 battery bank powering two modified electric thrusters in a differential thrust configuration.
 It has two communication radio systems, a long range 900 MHz radio for basic telemetry and